kassu11/floorplanner/README.md

 For more detailed information on how each method works, here is a link to the [Javadoc](https://users.metropolia.fi/~aaposs/javadoc/) that was created for this project.

+The UX design system can be viewed from the [Figma-UX-Design_System](https://github.com/kassu11/floorplanner/tree/main/Figma-UX-Design-System) folder.

 ### Shortcuts keys

 A short list of all the default shortcut keys that the application supports.